xmtrinidad/DigitalOcean-Walkthrough/README.md

 # DigitalOcean-Walkthrough

-A tutorial for turning a local PHP/MySQL application to a live site on DigitalOcean
+A tutorial for turning a local PHP/MySQL application to a live site using DigitalOcean

 **Get Started Here**:  [Uploading a PHP Website](https://github.com/xmtrinidad/DigitalOcean-Walkthrough/blob/master/uploadphpsite.md)